padmanabhapsimha/TrajOpt_DE/Input_file_README.de.txt

 9>  Problem cost function type - details below
 10> Number of threads to use to solve problem
 11> Seed for random number generator
+12> Whether to read from agent input file (0 if no) 13> Agent input file name
+14> Best agent file
+15> Resize bounds over best agent (0 if no)
+16> Fractional bound limits
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Selector string
 carry_toAll -> only provide 1 upper and lower bound and these are used over all dimensions